To qualify for a One-Parent Family Payment (OFP) you must:

 your FIS payment will stay the same.
 If the number of hours you work each week

-is reduced to below 19 hours (38 hour per fortnight) you are no longer entitled
+is reduced to below 19 hours (38 hours per fortnight) you are no longer

-to FIS.
-You should notify the FIS section if the hours you work fall below the
+entitled to FIS.
+You should notify the FIS section if the hours you work fall

 You may be entitled to an increase in your Rent